 I do not allow student recordings of class, or photography/videography of lecture materials, except where an accommodation is indicated by the Office of Accessibility Resources and Services (OARS).
-I will create recordings of each lecture; these are provided to the teaching assistants, to students with excused absences, and to students with specific accommodations specified by OARS.
+I will create recordings of each lecture, and provide them to students with excused absences, and students with specific accommodations specified by OARS.
 These recordings will not be made available to the class as a whole.